We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $400 on REI

-When you need the best possible vision at night, you need the most powerful bike lights.
-The one we recommend is the Light & Motion Seca 2500.
+When you need the best possible vision at night, you need the most powerful bike LED lights.
+The brightest bike light we recommend is the Light & Motion Seca 2500.
 It is the best bike light for night riding.

-This front light has a maximum light output of 2,500 lumens through a custom-made reflector that ensures a smooth beam pattern.
+This bicycle headlight has a maximum light output of 2,500 lumens through a custom-made reflector that ensures a smooth beam pattern.

 You can use Light & Motion Seca 2500 in three modes: High, Low, and Flashing.
 The modes are easily selected with the press of a button, so you can do it while you’re riding, even with your gloves on.

-The daytime pulse mode is perfect when commuting during the day, as it will make you a lot more visible to car and truck drivers.
+You can use the daytime pulse mode to stay visible even during the day.
+That will make you a lot more visible to trucks and cars on the road.

-Gloworm X2 1700 is every mountain biker’s perfect light.
-It has a 1,700 lumen light output which will allow you to see every pebble and branch on the trails in front of you.
+The Light and Motion Vis Pro Helmet is every mountain biker’s perfect light.
+It has a 600 lumen light output which will allow you to see every pebble and branch on the trails in front of you.

-Its lithium-ion battery takes 4 hours to recharge and ensures a 3-hour runtime on max brightness, which is good enough for a long night ride in the mountains.
+Its lithium-ion battery takes a few hours to recharge and ensures a 2-hour runtime on max brightness, which is good enough for a long night ride in the mountains.

 By far one of the best mountain bike lights around.

-Last but not least is the high-quality Blackburn Countdown front light with some interesting engineering solutions.
-First of all, it has a lightweight aluminum construction, so it’s perfect for mountain biking as it is resistant to impact.
+Last but not least is the high-quality Kryptonite Incite X6 bike headlight with some interesting engineering solutions.
+First of all, it has a lightweight but strong construction, so it’s perfect for mountain biking as it is resistant to impact.

 It’s also completely waterproof, so no need to worry if it starts raining cats and dogs.
-Blackburn Countdown can be used in 6 modes (Blitz / High / Med / Low / Pulse / Strobe) and offers excellent front and side visibility.
+Kryptonite Incite X6 can be used in 7 modes and offers excellent front and side visibility.
+It even has an auto mode that adjusts the brightness on its own.

-Depending on the mode, the lithium-ion battery will provide enough power for 1.3 to 12 hours of illumination.
-When you drain it, you can recharge it in 4 hours using a standard USB port.
+Depending on the mode, the lithium-ion battery will provide enough power for up to 30 hours of illumination.
+When you drain it, you can recharge it in a few hours using a standard USB port.

 Using a bike light is essential and there’s no debating about it.
 It is crucial when riding in the dark, but it’s a good idea to use it during the daytime as well.

-If you still don’t have front and rear lights on your bike, we urge you to invest in a pair straight away.
+If you still don’t have a bike headlight and a rear light on your bike, we urge you to invest in a pair straight away.
 Lights are the biggest and the cheapest safety upgrade you can make.

 Hopefully, after reading our guide, you now have a better understanding of exactly what kind of bike lights you need for your type of riding.